-Typically, these scams use the public details about your home purchase to try and gain access to more of your personal information (credit card numbers, bank accounts, social security number, etc.) or to simply bilk you out of your hard-earned money by making you buy a product or service you don’t need.
-Scammers will often use your lender’s name and the mortgage amount to look “official.”
+Typically, these scams use the public details about your home loan to try and gain access to more of your personal information (credit card numbers, bank accounts, social security number, etc.) or to simply bilk you out of your hard-earned money by making you buy a product or service you don’t need.
+Scammers will often use your lender’s name and the loan amount to look “official.”
 Some even create fake documents and websites using your lender’s logo or may try to impersonate your lender in phone calls to gain your trust.

 - Unpaid utility bills – A “representative” from a utility company calls the new home owner explaining that the previous owner of the home still has outstanding bills due.
 In a threatening tone, the representative tells the new home owner to send a check or pay by credit card to eliminate the debt.
 Otherwise, the electricity will be cut off or the needed service (cable, water, etc.) won’t be provided.
 This is a scam.
 Utility companies do not do business this way.
 If you still have questions, reach out to the utility directly by calling a number found on their website.

 - Mortgage payment administration – After closing, the homeowner receives a solicitation from a company that promises to administer payments for a bi-monthly mortgage which promises to save them “lots of money” over time.
 This intermediary administrator charges a hefty processing fee and a smaller—but not insignificant—monthly fee, which is often not revealed until it’s too late.